nikbearbrown/NanoLex/Data/NanoLex_3.md

 #### Relational Adjectives (Pertainyms):
  - **Nanoscopic:** Pertaining to the nanometer scale of the gel structure.

-### Expanded Definition and Usage\nNanogels, through their unique nanoscale architecture and responsive capabilities, represent a significant advancement in the field of biomaterials, particularly in drug delivery and tissue engineering.
+### Expanded Definition and Usage:
+Nanogels, through their unique nanoscale architecture and responsive capabilities, represent a significant advancement in the field of biomaterials, particularly in drug delivery and tissue engineering.
 Their ability to swell and shrink in response to physiological or external stimuli allows for precise drug release profiles, which can be fine-tuned for specific therapeutic needs.
 Additionally, nanogels can be engineered to respond to pH changes, temperature fluctuations, or specific biomolecules, making them highly functional for targeted therapy, such as releasing chemotherapy agents directly at tumor sites.
 In diagnostics, their responsive properties can be utilized to develop biosensors that detect changes in biological markers, providing real-time health monitoring.